 Certain procedures in this book call for manually extending the heads without a pack.
-When this is done, folded strips of lint-free tissue (Kimwipes) should be placed between the facing heads, and the heads should be moved slowly outward so that they contact one another as gently as possible.
+When this is done, the Head Support Tool P/N 20110-001 must be installed to protect the heads.
+If the head support tool is not available, folded strips of lint-free tissue (Kimwipes) can be placed between the facing heads, and the heads should be moved slowly outward so that they contact one another as gently as possible.